tarasiuk-michal/budgetsync/README.md

-# Budget sync
+# Budget Sync

-A Python-based application that facilitates the export of transaction data from SQLite database files into CSV format.
-This tool automates the process of locating and working with the latest database files and generating transaction reports.
+A Python-based application to process and synchronize transaction data.
+This tool provides functionality for exporting transaction data from SQLite database files into CSV files or directly appending them to a Google Sheets document.
+It automates locating the latest database files, processing transaction data, and generating output in a structured format.

 ---